ingo/ingo.github.io/_recipes/pizza_crust.md

 time: 3 hours
 title: Pizza Crust
 ---

+Perfect for any pizza night.
 This pizza crust recipe is a classic from King Arthur Flour.
 It's versatile and can be used to make any shape, size, or thickness of pizza you prefer.
 The recipe also includes tips for freezing partially baked pizza crust and making cheese-stuffed bread sticks.

 ### Ingredients